 The more capable I am becoming, the stronger life comes at me.
 Part of me thought it would be easier, but it seems I am simply becoming more able to meet greater challenges.

-The Power of Thought
+The Power of Attention

 In The Paradox of Repetition, we explore how deliberate practice shapes our lives.
 Here, we simply return to the fundamental truth: we must place continuous attention on what we choose to create — both within and without.